PU5KOD/XLX_Installer/README.md

 * If you want Reflector to be listed on YSF hosts go to [THIS](https://register.ysfreflector.de/register) website and follow the instructions for inclusion.

-* And if you want your dashboard website to obtain https certification, check the [certbot](https://certbot.eff.org) website and follow the instructions, the procedure is simple and quick (requires TCP ports 80 and 443 already properly redirected).
+* If you choose to install the dashboard SSL certification yourself, check the [certbot](https://certbot.eff.org) website and follow the instructions, the procedure is simple and quick (requires TCP ports 80 and 443 already properly redirected).

 ### Firewall Settings:

-Once the installation is complete, it will be necessary to redirect some ports to the server, XLX Server requires the following ports to be open and forwarded properly for in and outgoing network traffic:
+XLX Server requires the following ports to be open and forwarded properly for in and outgoing network traffic:

 * TCP port 22 (ssh)
 * TCP port 80 (http)